hansreier/techreier/eDrops/src/main/resources/static/markdown/about/energylinks_en.md

 | Consumption | 139 (138)   | 163 (159)  | 176     | 191 (174) |
 | Balance     | 17  (20)    | 1   (7)    | 4       | 12  (12)  |

-Increased power production mainly is caused by an increase in non-regulable fossil-free power (wind and sun) production, but also hydropower.
+Increased power production mainly is caused by an increase in non-dispatchable fossil-free power (wind and sun) production, but also hydropower.
 Increased consumption mainly is caused by so-called green debatable renewable projects, data centers, transport, and other power-intensive industries.
 Nuclear power is not considered at all for 2040 in Norway, a mistake in my view.